AlanGarciaAtos/learning-plan-angular/8_RxJS/notes.md

 There are hot and cold observables.
 It is in java but the theory I think it can be language agnostic https://www.arquitecturajava.com/hot-vs-cold-observable-con-rxjs/

+Take multiple js files and combining into a large js file.
+If we want to use a dependency without a bundler, the browser tells they doesn't know where to search.